 The following inspection requirements should be completed for work controlled by the design authority.
 Parallel inspection activities may be necessary for design work being completed by sub-vendors under control of the design authority.

 Design Program Review.
-Review the design authority’s processes that govern the transfer of the design information and performance requirements into detailed procedures, specifications, calculations, drawings, procurement, and/or construction documents.
+Review the design authority’s processes that govern the transfer of the high-level design information and performance requirements into detailed procedures, specifications, calculations, drawings, procurement, and/or construction documents.
 Verify the design authority’s processes meet the requirements of Appendix B to 10 CFR Part 50 as well as the applicable requirements contained in the FSAR.
 This inspection requirement should be completed by a subset of the inspection team as directed by the inspection team leader.
 Ensure that sufficient processes are in place to validate the detailed design against “as procured” and “as installed” component level data.

 Design Document Review.
 For the selected sample, confirm that the design documents have been prepared in accordance with the applicable design procedures, specifications and instructions.
 Specific design control attributes to be checked include: